The Paris–Roubaix, the “Hell of the North” (Updated Profile 2024)

 Our Paris–Roubaix profile is one of the favorites in our roster of race rides.
 It’s certainly one of the more unique profiles you can teach—it’s not like you get to describe riding over cobblestones every day!
-This year’s the men’s Paris–Roubaix takes place on April 9 and the women’s on April 8.
+The race takes place in early April, but you can teach this ride any time of the year—I often pull it out in October or November.

-For the original ICA Paris–Roubaix profile back in 2014, we looked to someone who is a fanatic about the Spring Classics bicycle races and is also an exceptional indoor cycling instructor, Matt Scheffer, to create this amazing ride.
-Put the two together and you have an emotional, challenging, yet very fun ride to offer your students, even those who might never have heard of the Paris–Roubaix.
-This will be a profile that piques their interest, as you explain the unique history of this race.
+For the original ICA Paris–Roubaix profile back in 2014, we looked to Matt Scheffer, someone who is a fanatic about the Spring Classics bicycle races to create this amazing ride…he is also an exceptional indoor cycling instructor.
+Put the two together and you have an emotional, challenging, and exciting ride to offer your students, even those who might never have heard of the Paris-Roubaix.
+This will be a profile that piques their interest as you explain the unique history and layout of this race.

-A few years ago, I took Matt’s profile and changed up the music and added a few additional cues—but most of my cueing is based on Matt’s suggestions from that original profile.
+In 2017, I took Matt’s profile and changed up the music and created an Express Profile (a 1-page spreadsheet profile)—but still relied on Matt’s cueing from his original master profile.
 I also added some great quotes about this race that you can sprinkle throughout your profile and add to your promotional class flyer if you create one.

 paris roubaix